-DOC NYC, America’s largest documentary festival, is an annual event based in New York City at the West Village’s IFC Center, Chelsea’s SVA Theatre and Cinépolis Chelsea.
-Voted by MovieMaker magazine as one of the "top five coolest documentary film festivals in the world", the eight-day fest showcases new achievements in documentary film along with panels and conversations with acclaimed filmmakers and industry professionals.
-DOC NYC seeks to make connections that happen “only in New York.”
+DOC NYC, America’s largest documentary festival, is an annual in-person and online event based in Manhattan at the IFC Center and other venues.
+Voted by MovieMaker magazine as one of the "top five coolest documentary film festivals in the world," the nineteen-day event showcases new achievements in documentary film along with panels and conversations with acclaimed filmmakers and industry professionals.

 "This cinematic bonanza covers everything new and noteworthy in the world of documentary filmmaking.” - The Huffington Post